We believe and teach

 – that the Spirit works without the means of grace, so that one does not have to go to church, read or hear the Word of God and celebrate Holy Communion, likewise that one can meet God in their own way, e.g. outdoors, in the interior, in meditation and so on. (fanaticism, enthusiasm and private religiosity);

-– that the means of grace gives some other grace than the forgiveness of sins for Christ’s sake, such as an instilled grace or power in us, which enables us to earn salvation by our works (gratia infusa, Roman delusion);
+– that the means of grace give some other grace other than the forgiveness of sins for Christ’s sake, such as an instilled grace or power in us, which enables us to earn salvation by our works (gratia infusa, Roman delusion);

 – that the sacraments are null and void if they are administered by priests without personal faith and piety (Donatism);

 – that the means of grace automatically, even without faith, have a blessed effect on us only because the actions are carried out (ex opere operato, Roman delusion);

 – that the sacraments are only faith-building symbols or confessional actions from our side (Reformed error);